2016 New York State Assembly 65th district special election: Democratic

 The candidate was selected by 185 County Committee members using weighed votes.
 Yuh-Line Niou announced at the end of her five-minute speech at the selection meeting that she was dropping out stating that the nomination process was flawed.
 Alice Cancel defeated Paul Newell, Jenifer Rajkumar, Niou, and Gigi Li for the Democratic nomination.
 Rajkumar also stated that the selection process was undemocratic.

 Other

 Newell declined the nomination of the Independence Party of New York.
 Dennis Levy, the president of the New York State Committee to Legalize Marijuana, ran with the nomination of the Green Party.
 Lester Chang appeared on the ballot with the nominations of the Republican, Independence, Reform, and Clean Up The Mess parties.

 Results and aftermath

 The Lo-Down moderated two candidate forums during the campaign which included Cancel, Niou, Chang, and Levy.
 Cancel defeated Niou, Chang, and Levy in the election.
 During the 2016 election Niou defeated Cancel for the Democratic nomination and Niou won in the general election after defeating Republican nominee Bryan Jung, Green nominee Manny Cavaco, and Cancel who appeared on the ballot with the Women's Equality Party's nomination.
 Rajkumar was later elected to the state assembly from the 38th district during the 2020 election.
+Chang was later elected to the state assembly from the 49th district during the 2022 election.